Text consolidated by Valsts valodas centrs (State

 [19 December 2006]

-6. A licensed capital company, a zone capital company and a
+6. A licensed capital company, zone capital company, and port

-free port authority are entitled to apply the direct tax reliefs
+authority is entitled to apply the direct tax reliefs provided

-(inclusive) and wage costs settled by 31 December 2024
+investments and wage costs which are made and settled until 31

-(inclusive) by not exceeding the permissible the State aid
+December 2035 (inclusive), not exceeding the permissible State

-intensity laid down in this Law and the contract for the making
+aid intensity specified in this Law and the contract for the

-of investments or for the settlement of estimated wage costs for
+making of investments or for the settlement of estimated wage

-the accumulated direct tax relief ratio against the accumulated
+costs for the accumulated direct tax rebates in relation to the

 7. [3 July 2014]